jasonish/dumpy/README.md

 ## Building

 Building Dumpy requires:
-- A working Go 1.7 development environment.
+- A working Go 1.9+ development environment.
-- The [Glide](https://github.com/Masterminds/glide) package management tool
-  for Go installed.
 - A working [Node.js](https://nodejs.org/en/) install with npm for frontend dependencies.
-- [Rice](https://github.com/GeertJohan/go.rice) - a tool for bundling static
-  assets, like the web pages within the built binary.

 Then: